End-of-Life Planning: How to Prepare Wills, Trusts, and Advance Directives

 Who Should Have Access?

-Keeping Info Up to Date
+Keeping Information Up to Date

 How to Have "The Talk" with Your Loved Ones

-Plan A Date
+Plan a Date

 Prepare Ahead of Time

-• Are there any beliefs or values that should guide your medical care?
+- Are there any beliefs or values that should guide your medical care?

-• Do you have strong preferences about being kept alive while unconscious or relying on machines like a ventilator?
+- Do you have strong preferences about being kept alive while unconscious or relying on machines like a ventilator?

-• Is there a specific place you'd feel most at peace in your final days?
+- Is there a specific place you'd feel most at peace in your final days?

-• Who would you want to speak for you if you couldn’t make decisions yourself?
+- Who would you want to speak for you if you couldn't make decisions yourself?

 Listen, Listen, Listen